Openhab-Nodes/website/content/en/developer/architecture.md

 ## Addon Manager

 The addon manager process maintains a list of registered and running addons.
-It also talks to [podman](https://podman.io/), the daemonless container engine that is used together with openHAB X, for starting installed addons.
+It also talks to [podman](https://podman.io/), the daemonless container engine that is used together with OHX, for starting installed addons.

 {{< mermaid options="{sequence:{mirrorActors:false}}" context="addonmanager_sequence">}}
 sequenceDiagram